-Each semester, students of BUS 209 Principles of Marketing, gain hands-on professional experience by preparing and presenting marketing plans for local businesses.
-To date, Principles of Marketing students have provided marketing consultation to:
+Students of BUS 209 Principles of Marketing, gain hands-on professional experience by preparing and presenting marketing plans for local businesses.
+The Principles of Marketing students have provided marketing consultation to:

 - Hillside Organic Pizza

 - The Hangar Pub and Grill

 - The Greening Greenfield Committee

 - Indoor Action

 To inquire about the opportunity to serve as a client of the Principles of Marketing class, contact Tina Stevens, Department Co-Chair.